sprintingkiwi/bravesqueak/README.md

 # README #
 Repository for the Bravesqueak unity project: a role-playing videogame set in a fantasy world of little creatures.

+## Touchscreen / Keyboard controls ##
+There is a "TouchControls" bool in GameController which allows to switch between touchscreen (emulators-like) buttons and keyboard/gamepad controls, during runtime.

 ## INSTRUCTIONS TO BUILD SPLITTED MAPS IN THE EDITOR
 * GROUND and OVERLAY(when available) container objects must have the passability sprite in their sprite renderers